wfcooke/spear_decadal_predictions/README.md

 ### transfer to gaea
 gcp the files in $base_dir/{2023,2024} to gaea, /gpfs/f5/gfdl_sd/world-shared/Xiaosong.Yang/archive/ada_data/JRA55/2023

-##Extend ERSST monthly mean SST  to Jan 2024
+## Extend ERSST monthly mean SST  to Jan 2024

 ### download monthly mean ERSST SST up to January 2024

+Set the `$base_dir` and `$archive_dir` varialbes in `ersst/env.csh` to specify where the data will be downloaded and transferred to.

-Go to https://psl.noaa.gov/data/gridded/data.noaa.ersst.v5.html to download sst.mnmean.nc
+Run `ersst/download_ersst.csh` to download `sst.mnmean.nc` from https://psl.noaa.gov/data/gridded/data.noaa.ersst.v5.html.

 ### ersst file is on lat/lon grid,  run the script to regrid it unto SPEAR_LO ocean grid
     ersst/data_sst.mnmean.v5.spear_lo.csh